The singularity is coming. Let’s steer clear of sci-fi horror stories.

 “Anita’s IRIS AI tool basically takes all the world’s hidden research papers and makes it easy for entrepreneurs and companies to surface them,” says Ringnes.

-Besides TENK, Ringes also co-founded #Hunspanderer, a campaign connecting leaders from Google Norway, Mckinsey, and even the bank DNB, to speak openly about the importance of tackling subtle discrimination and gender stereotypes.
+Ringnes has also co-founded #Hunspanderer, a campaign connecting leaders from Google Norway, Mckinsey, and even the bank DNB, to speak openly about tackling discrimination and gender stereotypes.

 “My strongest message to girls is that technology is so exciting,” adds Ringnes.